AUCKLAND, New Zealand, Feb. 9, 2015

 Success is of vital importance to men and failing to perform as a man has dire consequences for his morale as well as his self esteem.
 Worrying about sex problems including premature ejaculation and erectile dysfunction causes a huge amount of performance anxiety.
 This kind of ongoing, intense mental pressure can actually make a man avoid engaging in any sexual activity on Valentine’s Day.

-“The lead up to Valentine’s day is extremely stressful for men with these problems, due to excessive mental and emotional pressure caused by worrying about their ability to perform,” says Jacqui Olliver, Psychosexual Relationship Specialist at End the Problem.
+“The lead up to Valentine’s day is extremely stressful for men with these problems, due to excessive mental and emotional pressure caused by worrying about their ability to perform,” says Jacqui Olliver, Psychosexual Alignment Specialist at End the Problem.
 “This is often why men appear to be moody and emotionally unavailable leading up to the big day.
 What a romance killer for his unsuspecting partner, who has such high hopes and expectations of a romance filled day and night.”

 With all the hype and buzz associated with Valentine’s Day, a woman who can’t orgasm on that day will often feel robbed, betrayed and disappointed.
 Jacqui says, “For women, being unable to orgasm during intercourse makes sex less fulfilling – more of a chore and an ongoing disappointment.
 Even if her partner is romantic and pays attention to her during that day, romance on Valentine’s just isn’t the same, without the final moment in the bedroom being defined by the ultimate pleasure of both partners.”